eventespresso/event-espresso-core/docs/AA--Javascript-in-EE/components/ui/image/avatar.md

 ## Usage Overview

-This component
+Note: if you plan on exposing something wrapping this component as a component itself on `eejs.components` (this will be the case if you are adding your new component to the `components` folder), then import this component directly via relative path.

-is exposed two ways:
+This component is exposed two ways:

 **`eejs.components` global**